EmilyHYFung/Houdini/README.md

 # Houdini

-Starting this to store Houdini notes and hipfile
+This is to store Houdini notes and hipfiles for learning and sharing purposes :)